ktor-doc-jp/ktor-doc-jp/pages/features/static-content.md

 ### Serving embedded resources

-If you embed your static content as resources into your application, you can serve them right from there using `resource` and `resources`
+If you embed your static content as resources into your application, you can serve them right from there using the `resource` and `resources`
 functions:

 ```kotlin